Souradeep028/Final-Year-Project---Satellite-Image-Segmentation/README.md

 **Dataset Source:** From Kaggle and also google images.

 **Dependencies:**
-Python >=3.6
-openCV
-Numpy
-Matplotlib
+Python >=3.6, openCV, Numpy, Matplotlib

 **How to run:**
 To run this project click on the following link: